gt-marine-robotics-group/Virtuoso/install.md

 ## Install ROS 2 Foxy:

+Note: This tutorial assumes you are using Ubuntu Linux

 https://docs.ros.org/en/foxy/Installation.html

 Note: Do not add sourcing Foxy to your shell startup script as you will need to source ROS 1 in other terminals to run the VRX simulation